firstuserhere/metalearning/about.md

 title: About
 ---

-[Ongoing]:From January 2024 to April 2024, I (Kunvar) will be working to mechanistically understand the out of context meta-learning phenomena that occurs in large language models (llms).
+From January 2024 to April 2024, I (Kunvar) will be working to mechanistically understand the out of context meta-learning phenomena that occurs in large language models (llms).

 This is a collaborative effort.
-Thank you to my teammabtes for all the work they did on this project:
+I want to thank my teammates for all the work they did, helping resolve the confusions about how LLMs perform meta-learning out of context.

 1. Victor Levoso Fernandez